Planning a funding application

 - A child protection or safeguarding policy if you work with children or vulnerable adults

-We have information sheets on Equal opportunities policy, Health and safety and Risk assessments.
+We have information sheets on Equal opportunities policy, Health and safety, Risk assessments and Safeguarding policies.

 Next steps